 - Create a private Coming Soon Vibe411 draft only when you want the public page started.

-What the Google Play Store Submission assistant now includes
+What the Google Play App Store Assistant now includes

 The Google Play prep flow is split into the practical areas a solo creator usually needs to think through:

-- Store listing basics: package name, login requirement, purchases/subscriptions, ads, and the shared product name.
+- Store listing and release details: category, tags, contact details, package name, version name/code, release notes, login requirement, purchases/subscriptions, ads, and the shared product name.

-- Content rating and audience: target audience, user-generated content, and content-rating notes.
+- Content, audience, and policy declarations: target audience, user-generated content, unrestricted web access, communication features, news/government flags, and content-rating notes.

-- Review access and permissions: permissions notes, app-access instructions, and reviewer notes.
+- Review access, testing, and permissions: permissions notes, app-access instructions, closed-testing group and join links, review credentials, and reviewer notes.

 That structure is intentionally closer to the real Play submission pain points than the public listing form is.